Who wants OKRA? I do!

 The newest taste sensations I’ve been sharing in workshops/demos are fermented okra and fermented cherry tomatoes.
 I’ve never been much of a fan of okra other than a spicy pickled okra that was sold locally.
 And although I have been known to pickle cucumbers and beets with vinegar, I have never pickled okra.
 Then I saw a recipe for FERMENTED okra.
 Since it is in season, I bought some at my local market to give it a try.
 The process takes less than a week and it is so, so good!

-If you want a taste, come to one of the workshops/demos scheduled this fall.
+If you want a taste, come to one of the workshops/demos either in person or online.
 And if you’re already a fermenter, the recipe is below.